gabrielemartire/php-compatibility-check/README.md

       php-version: '5.4'
 ```

+> [!NOTE]
+> This will run the compatibility check on every push, excluding the main branch.

 🔧 Customization:

 * `php-version` → with the PHP version you want to test (e.g. `6.2`, `7.1`, etc.)